zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ## TODO

-* Test these instructions in OSX and Windows.
-  + Donot worry about OSX and windows, the submission website says "running in a VM or Docker container on a Windows machine does *not* count as running natively on Windows" and asks us to choose single one platform.

 * Should we publish a Docker image instead of asking evaluators to build the Dockerfile directly?
-  + Not sure, their website metions "dockerfile", I think it's Ok.
+  + [ZZ] Not sure, their website mentions "dockerfile", I think it's Ok.
 Anyway, as the artifact is developing thus dockerfile is better.

-* Where in the artifact layout is the Dockerfile?
-Root?
-  + We need provide a doc(.pdf) and a single file(probably a docker image).

-* A "Hello World" Elrond invocation to make sure the Docker image is up and running successfully.
-  + TODO.

-* How to actually run benchmarks?
-The README instructions are likely outdated, and it's not obvious to me how to do it.
-  + in new README

-* A script to run all benchmarks from the paper at once.
-  + in new README

-* Is verification via Dafny still supported, or should we omit that section?
-  + We do not have Dafny, but should add a section about coq proof.
+  + [RD] I'm guessing it's fine to submit a Dockerfile, but having the image ready to go would save a bunch of the evaluators' time.
+So, publishing an image seems like the nice thing to do if we have the time / resources.
+I'll leave this TODO here, but maybe we should consider it lower priority / nice-to-have.

+* Add a section about the Coq formalization.

 * Annotate the artifact structure.

-  + TODO
+* Command to get _time<sub>w</sub>_ and _time<sub>d</sub>_ values from
+  Table 4.

+* There are other columns in Table 4; does our benchmark script give us all of these numbers?

+* Improve output of the benchmark script; currently difficult to correlate the script's output to our evaluation figure (Table 4).

+* Document the input file formats.

 ## Requirements